What Is Graphic Design? A Beginner’s Guide to This Creative Career

 First, what is graphic design?

-It’s also important to remember that although many graphic design projects have commercial purposes like advertisements and logos, it is also used in other contexts and graphic design work is often created purely as a means for artistic expression.
+Although many graphic design projects, such as commercials and logos, have commercial aims, it is also employed in other contexts, and graphic design work is often developed merely as a way of aesthetic expression.

 Graphic design basics

 Knowing these aspects and principles can help you grasp the significance of graphic design.
 Designs that feature contrasting or complementary elements are very stunning and memorable.

 The principles of design, which are essentially a set of standards for creating an effective composition, are also followed by graphic designers.
 These fundamentals help to establish a solid foundation upon which the work can stand.

 Principles such as these can be applied to any type of graphic design.